qmk/qmk_firmware/docs/feature_rgblight.md

 STM32 chips support driving WS2812B LEDs using their SPI bus.
 You may want to do this to support both RGB Matrix and Underglow independently, at the same time.
 Driving via SPI also frees up 2 timers that are used in the alternative implemenetaion.

 If you want to use this feature, you have to turn it on specifically, as well as use specific pins and provide some extra information.
-SPI driven WS2812B LEDs require use of an SPI MOSI pin on your STM32 chip.
+SPI driven WS2812B LEDs require use of an SPI MOSI pin on your STM32 chip. **While this is highly chip dependent, typically ONLY _A7_ and _B15_ will work for RGB underglow**.

 To enable the feature, at a minimum, you must define: